Vizzuality/VizGeo-BigQuery-Resource/README.md

 # VizGeo-BigQuery-Resource
-Library to use geospatial functions in bigquery.
+Resources of the library to use geospatial functions in bigquery.

 ## Develop